SingHealth

-Singapore Health Services, commonly known as SingHealth, is Singapore's largest group of healthcare institutions.
-The group was formed in 2000 and consists of four public hospitals, three community hospitals, five national specialty centres and a network of eight polyclinics.
-The Singapore General Hospital is the largest hospital in the group and serves as the flagship hospital for the cluster.
+Singapore Health Services, commonly known as SingHealth, is the largest group of healthcare institutions in Singapore.
+Established in 2000, the group consists of four public hospitals, two community hospitals, five national specialty centres and a network of eight polyclinics.
+The Singapore General Hospital (SGH) is the largest hospital in the group and serves as the flagship hospital for the cluster.

 History

 In November 1999, then-Minister for Health Lim Hng Kiang announced that Singapore's public healthcare institutions would be reorganised into two delivery networks, or clusters.
 In October 2000, the formation of the two clusters - National Healthcare Group and SingHealth - was officially completed.

 On 3 November 2009, Singapore General Hospital and SingHealth Group, both launched the inaugural issue of Singapore Health – a newspaper reporting on health-related matters affecting Singaporeans.

 On 18 November 2011, Changi General Hospital left SingHealth and formed the Eastern Health Alliance along with St. Andrew's Community Hospital, SingHealth Polyclinics and The Salvation Army Peacehaven Nursing Home.

 On 20 January 2017, SingHealth announced that it would be merging with the Eastern Health Alliance, bringing Changi General Hospital back into the SingHealth cluster.